Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 In the classical mean-variance portfolio theory the *efficient frontier* consists of all portfolios that optimally balance risk and return for a range of values for :math:`\gamma` (see `Problem Specification`_).
-When plotted in the risk-return plane the result is a smooth curve, see TODObelow.
-In this example we will explore the effect of restricting the number of open positions on the efficient frontier.
+When plotted in the risk-return plane the result is a smooth curve, see `efficient frontiers`_ In this example we will explore the effect of restricting the number of open positions on the efficient frontier.

 Multiple-Factor Data Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~